Developer Guide

 Security

 Among other things, entire HTML constructions, can be created with Velocity.
-If errors occur, this can hinder an entire page being loaded or even the portal itself.
+In the event of errors, these can prevent an entire page and even the entire portal from loading.
 Additionally, information can be provided using Velocity templates for which the user does not have permission, according to the Intrexx framework.
 For that reason, Velocity templates must be checked well and errors intercepted.

-If you use your own Velocity files in applications which, for example, perform your own SQL requests and therefore circumvent the usual permissions structure of the Intrexx business logic, the authorized use of the Velocity code should be checked.
-If this check is not performed, the file can simply be called up using the browser and the content can be displayed without a permissions check.
+If your own Velocity files are used in applications that, for example, perform their own SQL queries and thus bypass the normal authorization structure of the Intrexx business logic, the authorized use of the Velocity code should be checked.
+If this check is not carried out, the file can simply be called up via the browser and the content displayed without an authorization check.
 This problem is similar to that of an SQL injection.
 User entries are applied without verification and forwarded to API functions; this should be prevented.
 Your code should be enclosed by the following construct to guarantee the server-side verification:

 #if($AccessController.hasPagePermission("APP_GUID", "PAGE_GUID", "access"))